turnerluke/ML-algos/knn/writeup.md

 ```
 def euclidean(point, data):
-    # Euclidean distance between points a & data
+    '''Euclidean distance between a point  & data'''
     return np.sqrt(np.sum((point - data)**2, axis=1))
 ```
+# Adjust this to new descriptions

+### Implementation

 Now, lets begin to construct a knn class.
 For a given knn classifier, we'll specify k and a distance metric.
 To keep the implementation of this algorithm similar to that of the widely-used scikit-learn suite, we'll initialize the self.X_train and self.y_train in a fit method, however this could be done on initialization.

-### Implementation

 ```
 class KNeighborsClassifier():